Reports R48694

 Summary

 The U.S. government supports a broad range of scientific and engineering research and development (R&D).
 Most of the R&D funded by the federal government is performed in support of the unique missions of individual funding agencies.
-Congress typically provides R&D appropriations through the annual appropriations process, including through 9 of the 12 regular appropriations bills, supplemental appropriations, or continuing resolutions.
-Using information provided by the Office of Management and Budget (OMB) regarding funding for activities and assets characterized as R&D, CRS calculated that President Trump’s budget proposal for FY2026 includes approximately $181.4 billion for R&D, $10.7 billion (-6%) below the FY2025 estimated level of $192.2 billion (see figure).
-The requested $181.4 billion, which includes advance and supplemental appropriations, would support federal investments in the conduct of R&D as well as R&D-related physical assets (such as the construction of R&D facilities or equipment).
-Approximately 92% of the total R&D funding requested in the President’s FY2026 budget would go to five agencies—the Department of Defense (DOD), which is “using a secondary Department of War designation” under Executive Order 14347 of September 5, 2025; the National Institutes of Health (NIH); the Department of Energy (DOE); the National Aeronautics and Space Administration (NASA); and the National Science Foundation (NSF)—with DOD (62%) and NIH (15%), combined, accounting for 77% of all proposed federal R&D funding.
-Under the President’s FY2026 budget proposal, R&D funding would decrease, relative to FY2025 estimates, for four of these five agencies.
-DOD would see the only increase in R&D funding, relative to FY2025 estimates (up $21.0 billion, 23%, to $112.9 billion).
-According to OMB, DOD’s budget request assumes $37.1 billion in supplemental R&D funding for FY2026, without which DOD R&D funding would decrease by $16.1 billion (-18%) compared with FY2025 amounts.
-Following a lapse in appropriations, the 119th Congress passed and the President signed into law P.L.
-119-37, which consolidated the following appropriations measures that provide funding for R&D in FY2026: the Continuing Appropriations Act, 2026 (Division A; discussed in “FY2026 Continuing Appropriations”), and two regular appropriations bills—the Agriculture, Rural Development, Food and Drug Administration, and Related Agency Appropriations Act, 2026 (Division B), and the Military Construction, Veterans Affairs, and Related Agencies Appropriations Act, 2026 (Division D).
-Beyond the two enacted full-year appropriations bills that provide R&D funding for FY2026, as of the date of this report, the House has passed two of the nine regular appropriations bills expected to provide the majority of R&D funding in FY2026: the Energy and Water Development and Related Agencies Appropriations Act, 2026 (H.R.
-4553), and the Department of Defense Appropriations Act, 2026 (H.R.
-4016)—and the Senate has not advanced any additional appropriations bills expected to provide FY2026 R&D funding.
-Various House and Senate committees have also advanced appropriations proposals containing R&D funding for FY2026.
-Committee-level funding proposals for the five agencies expected to receive the majority of R&D funding for FY2026 are also included in this report’s analysis.
-As it continues to act on the FY2026 appropriations process, Congress may consider a number of issues regarding the proposed federal R&D funding levels.
-First, the President’s FY2026 budget request appears to signal a shift in R&D funding away from civilian agencies to military components under DOD.
-Second, though Congress provided funding for R&D in FY2025 at FY2024 levels, the President’s budget proposal estimates FY2025 R&D funding at 5% below the actual FY2024 amount, potentially signaling a shifting of resources away from R&D to non-R&D activities within agency accounts that support both, among other potential explanations.
-Third, federal agencies that support R&D may enter FY2026 with reduced staffing compared with FY2025 levels.
-Should Congress decide to maintain or increase current R&D funding levels, factors such as staffing reductions (as well as any future reductions) may affect how federal agencies execute their budget authority for FY2026.
+Using information provided by the Office of Management and Budget (OMB) regarding funding for activities and assets characterized as R&D, CRS calculated that President Trump’s budget proposal for FY2026 included approximately $181.4 billion for R&D, $10.7 billion (-6%) below the FY2025 estimated level of $192.2 billion.
+The requested $181.4 billion, which included advance and supplemental appropriations, was to support federal investments in the conduct of R&D as well as R&D-related physical assets (such as the construction of R&D facilities or equipment).
+Approximately 92% of the total R&D funding requested in the President’s FY2026 budget would have gone to five agencies—the Department of Defense (DOD), which is “using a secondary Department of War designation” under Executive Order 14347 of September 5, 2025; the National Institutes of Health (NIH); the Department of Energy (DOE); the National Aeronautics and Space Administration (NASA); and the National Science Foundation (NSF)—with DOD (62%) and NIH (15%), combined, having accounted for 77% of all proposed federal R&D funding.
+Under the President’s FY2026 budget proposal, R&D funding would have decreased, relative to FY2025 estimates, for four of these five agencies.
+DOD would have seen the only increase in R&D funding, relative to FY2025 estimates (up $21.0 billion, 23%, to $112.9 billion).
+According to OMB, DOD’s budget request assumed $37.1 billion in supplemental R&D funding for FY2026, without which DOD R&D funding would have decreased by $16.1 billion (-18%) compared with FY2025 amounts.
+The 119th Congress has completed action on FY2026 regular appropriations for DOD, NIH, DOE, NASA, and NSF with the enactment of the Consolidated Appropriations Act, 2026 (P.L.
+119-75) and the Commerce, Justice, Science; Energy and Water Development; and Interior and Environment Appropriations Act, 2026 (P.L.
+119-74).
+Prior to enactment of these full-year appropriations bills, P.L.
+119-37 had also provided continuing appropriations for FY2026 (Division A; discussed in “FY2026 Continuing Appropriations”).
+For FY2026, two of the five agencies covered in this report received increased research funding through regular appropriations compared with FY2025 levels: DOD (up $4.9 billion; 3%) and NIH (up $458.2 million; 1%).
+Amounts enacted for FY2026 through regular appropriations declined, compared with FY2025, for the remaining three agencies: NASA (down $400.0 million; -2%), NSF (down $310.0 million; -3%), and selected R&D-related activities at DOE (down $92.0 million; -0.4%).
+Congress funded all five agencies at higher levels for FY2026, compared with the President’s request, with NIH receiving the largest dollar increase ($19.6 billion) and NSF receiving the largest percentage increase (124%).
+As Congress oversees execution of budget authority provided through regular appropriations and potentially considers further appropriations action affecting R&D funding levels for FY2026, it may also consider a number of issues.
+First, enacted FY2026 appropriations for DOD R&D activities largely aligned with the President’s request, which had signaled a shift in R&D funding away from civilian agencies to military components under DOD.
+Congress may consider potential short- and long-term implications of this shift.
+Second, Congress funded all five agencies covered in this report at higher levels for FY2026 than those requested by the President and may continue oversight of agency budget authority execution in these areas, among others.
+Third, though Congress provided funding for R&D in FY2025 at FY2024 levels through a continuing resolution, the President’s budget proposal estimated FY2025 R&D funding at 5% below the actual FY2024 amount, potentially signaling a shifting of resources away from R&D to non-R&D activities within agency accounts that support both, among other potential explanations.
+Congress may examine actual and estimated spending levels reported for FY2025 and FY2026 in the President’s FY2027 budget request to evaluate potential changes in R&D-related allocations.
+Fourth, Congress may continue oversight of federal agencies that support R&D to assess whether and, if so, how reported staffing reductions at such agencies may affect execution of R&D-related budget authority for FY2026.

 Topics